sachinmandal3580-rgb/Convolve_Hackathon_Qdrant/README.md

     Click "Generate API Key"
     Copy and save the API key (you won't see it again!)

-Now,use your credentials in .env file to use the Health Memory Assistant
+Now, create .env file and use your credentials to use the Health Memory Assistant

 📊 Agent Logic Overview
 1. Ingestion: The DocumentProcessor parses raw files into structured text or image paths.